 - 1 Egg

-- Start out by mixing the luke warm water, yeast and 2 tbsp of sugar.
+- Start out by mixing the luke warm water, yeast and 2 tablespoon of sugar.

 - Let grow from about 10 minutes to make sure yeast is good.